chrissimpkins/glue-docs/extend-glue.rst

 		"head" : "curl -I -s -L {{args}}"
 	}

 Save the file and the command is immediately available for use.
-Launch Glue and enter any URL as an argument to your command in order to see the GET response headers for the site in the Glue view:
+Launch Glue and enter a URL as an argument to your command in order to see the GET response headers for the site in the Glue view:

 .. code:: bash